Mike Rumph

-Michael Jamaine Rumph (born November 8, 1979) is an American former professional football safety and cornerback in the National Football League (NFL).
-He is currently the director of recruiting for the Miami Hurricanes football team.
+Michael Jamaine Rumph (born November 8, 1979) is an American former professional football player who was a safety and cornerback in the National Football League (NFL).
+He played college football for the Miami Hurricanes.
+He is currently the director of recruiting for the Hurricanes football team.

 Early life and college

 Rumph attended Atlantic Community High School in Delray Beach, Florida.
 He was among the SuperPrep National Top 50 players and was a SuperPrep All-American.
 As a senior, he gained 519 yards rushing and receiving with five touchdowns and totaled 108 tackles and snagged six interceptions for 172 yards.
 He was also a statewide track star in triple jump and long jump.

 Rumph was a quiet but productive player during his career at the University of Miami which culminated with a national championship in his senior year.
 Rumph compiled 117 tackles (117 solo), 2 forced fumbles, and 6 interceptions (returning one for a touchdown) during his time at Miami.
 He was a second-team Big East selection his sophomore and senior years and a first-team selection his junior year.